numpy/numpy/README.md

 Testing:

-- NumPy versions &ge; 1.15 require `pytest`
-- NumPy versions &lt; 1.15 require `nose`
+NumPy requires `pytest`.
 Tests can then be run after installation with:

     python -c 'import numpy; numpy.test()'